orangevichHeh/kostildemo-web/README.md

 ## Installation
 1. Install/check all dependencies on webserver.
-1. Unzip the archive with the web part.
+1. Download latest release and unzip the archive with the web part.
 1. Create a database in MySQL, load the `database.sql` dump into it.
-1. Open the configuration file, fill it out carefully.
+1. Remove `.sample` from configuration file `config.php.sample` and fill it out carefully.
-1. Download the contents of the web panel folder (except for the database dump and the LICENSE file).

 ## Credits
 [SourceMod plugin](https://github.com/Bubuni-Team/sm-kostildemo)